 How to watch the 2023 NFL Draft: Key dates, start times, more

-How to watch the 2023 NFL Draft: Key dates, start times, more originally appeared on NBC Sports Boston
+How to watch the 2023 NFL Draft: Key dates, start times, more originally appeared on NBC Sports Philadelphia

 Who will be the first name called in the 2023 NFL Draft?